CSE Alumni Society Board

 Alumni Society Board members serve in an advisory role to the dean on matters concerning CSE alumni.
 The board also helps CSE staff to develop and organize a wide variety of opportunities that connect alumni to each other and to current students.

-PLEASE NOTE: The CSE Alumni Society Board is a working board and is separate from the Dean’s Advisory Board.
-This application form is for membership to the CSE Alumni Society Board only.
-The CSE Alumni Society Board represents more than 70,000 living CSE alumni and organizes and hosts a number of activities throughout the year, including an award-winning mentor program, social and educational events for students and alumni, events showcasing alumni-owned businesses and honoring outstanding alumni, and more!
+The CSE Alumni Society Board represents more than 75,000 living CSE alumni and organizes and hosts a number of activities throughout the year, including an award-winning mentor program, social and educational events for students and alumni, events showcasing alumni-owned businesses and honoring outstanding alumni, and more!

 Qualifications and time commitment

-- University of Minnesota Alumni Association paid members who are graduates, faculty, former students, or friends of the College of Science and Engineering are eligible to apply.
+- Graduates, faculty, former students, or friends of the College of Science and Engineering who are actively engaged with the college are eligible to apply.

 - All members are asked to make a yearly financial gift to the college in an amount that is personally meaningful to them.